SharePoint/sp-dev-docs/docs/sp-add-ins/add-a-workflow-to-a-sharepoint-hosted-sharepoint-add-in.md

 This is the sixth in a series of articles about the basics of developing SharePoint-hosted SharePoint Add-ins.
 You should first be familiar with [SharePoint Add-ins](sharepoint-add-ins.md) and the previous articles in this series, which you can find at [Get started creating SharePoint-hosted SharePoint Add-ins](get-started-creating-sharepoint-hosted-sharepoint-add-ins.md#Nextsteps).

 > [!NOTE]
+> It's recommended that Microsoft Power Automate be used for apps and process automation.
+Starting with Visual Studio 2022, Workflow templates have been removed from SharePoint Add-in Projects.
+For more information please see [Guidance: Migrate from classic workflows to Power Automate flows in SharePoint](../business-apps/power-automate/guidance/migrate-from-classic-workflows-to-power-automate-flows.md)

+> [!TIP]
 > If you have been working through this series about SharePoint-hosted add-ins, you have a Visual Studio solution that you can use to continue with this topic.
 You can also download the repository at [SharePoint_SP-hosted_Add-Ins_Tutorials](https://github.com/OfficeDev/SharePoint_SP-hosted_Add-Ins_Tutorials) and open the BeforeWorkflow.sln file.

 In this article, you add a workflow in the Employee Orientation SharePoint Add-in that notifies the Human Resources (HR) department that a new employee is ready to fill out the HR paperwork.